jzellis/api-sketcher/README.md

 The GET, PUT and DELETE routes take an `**id**` param, as in **/api/users/12345**.
 GET retrieves the Users document of that ID; POST (without a specified ID, of course) inserts the body of the POST request as a new User document; PUT updates the document with the specified ID with the body of the post; DELETE removes the record with that ID.

 If the `generateFixtures` property is set to an integer, Tyburn will generate that number of random documents in the database for that model, so you can instantly start working with displaying objects.
+The value of each field is set by the `fixture` attribute, whose value should be either a value of the correct type (if you want them all to be the same) or a Javascript function for generating a value of the correct type; Tyburn includes Faker.js, so for example the value of an `email` fixture could be `"faker.internet.email()"`.

 These are extremely simple placeholder functions defined in **/src/routes/<object.singuler>_get.js, _post.js, _put.js** and **_delete.js**.
 By default they have zero middleware and zero security -- Tyburn literally just creates the files with basic CRUD functions already written for you to get started from.